Accelize/GettingStarted_Examples/README.md

 ### 2. Software
 A collection of example applications demonstrating how to use the DRM Library in various execution environments such as CSPs (AWS, Nimbix, Alibaba, Huawei, ...) or on-premise (Alveo U2XX, ...)

+### 3. Cloud Instructions
+For each Cloud Service Provider (CSP) offering FPGA-based instances the detailled instructions to create and configure an account, synthesize and run an example design.

 ### Support